-The ECHO HC-152 features a powerful engine and sharp, durable blades that allow you to tackle the majority of trimming tasks.
-Although this gas hedge trimmer is suited to midsize and large areas, the relatively short blade makes tasks somewhat time-consuming.
+The ECHO HC-152 is one of the best hedge trimmers (opens in new tab) money can buy.
+It features a powerful engine and sharp, durable blades that allow you to tackle the majority of trimming tasks.
+Although this gas trimmer is suited to midsize and large areas, the relatively short blade makes tasks somewhat time-consuming.

 The 21.2 cc engine requires 50 parts gas to one part two-stroke oil.
 It holds 15.6 fluid ounces in the clear fuel tank, which allows you to easily see when you need to refill it, and its substantial capacity lets you work in the yard for long periods before you have to refuel.

 Weighing in at 11.7 pounds, not counting the added weight of fuel, the ECHO HC-152 is heavy compared to electric hedge trimmers.
 As a result, it may be challenging and tiring to use this hedge trimmer above shoulder height, particularly if you need to trim for a long time.